FStarLang/fstar-vscode-assistant/README.md

    were processed by F*, but the user instructed F* to only light check it.
 As you can see, these lines are not actually proven correct by F* (e.g., `let x : nat = -1` is accepted).
 You can choose to disable displaying this blue line indicator in the user settings (see below).

+5. Fully checked with light prefix: The rest of the document on the right has been checked, however since it follows some lines that have been admitted, you should be wary of the verification result.

 #### Basic Navigation